Click here to view the 2014 Travel Award Recipients

 - 3.The Early Career Travel Award: These awards are available for young scientists who have, through their research, teaching, and/or clinical activities, demonstrated professional and scientific interest and achievement in the field of neuropsychopharmacology broadly defined.
 Typically, they will have a significant record of publication as well as some track record of external funding, such as having received Early Career Development K or R Awards from NIH or comparable support.
 More senior investigators with a longstanding established record of independent funding (e.g., multiple R01's) may be deemed too senior for these travel awards.

 Within aforementioned categories 1 through 3, there will be two tiers of applicants and scoring criteria, one for junior applicants defined as those individuals who are at a level which is less than an assistant professor, also including psychiatric residents.
 A senior level applicant would be defined as those individuals who are an assistant professor, or an associate professor who does not have an RO1.
 You will indicate on your application which level best describes your current position.
 Click here to access the submission site.
-Please prepare the documents listed below, as indicated for the level of award for which you are applying.
-All documents will be uploaded on the submission site and, with the exception of the photograph, should be in PDF format.
+Please prepare the below information, as indicated for the level of award for which you are applying.
+The CV and support letter wll be uploaded on the submission site and should be in PDF format.
 The career statement will be added in a text field on the submission site.
 The submission deadline is Thursday, May 15, 2014.

 - 1. A curriculum vitae (all applicants), including your publication record and a listing of research funding and teaching experience, if applicable: Include one line about your role in each peer reviewed original data paper listed and how you contributed to data collection and analysis.